| Title: | Dynamic Modeling and Machine Learning Environment |

 Average treatment effect for the overlap (ATO) population.

-There excellent materials dealing with each of the treatment effects, please see
+There are excellent materials dealing with each of the treatment effects, please see Understanding propensity score weighting

 Treatment |